greenboxal/doggohub/doc/workflow/importing/import_projects_from_github.md

 ### Authorize access to your repositories using the GitHub integration

-If the [GitHub integration][gh-import] is enabled by your GitLab administrator, you can use it instead of the personal access token.
+If the [GitHub integration][gh-import] is enabled by your DoggoHub administrator, you can use it instead of the personal access token.

-1. First you may want to connect your GitHub account to GitLab in order for the username mapping to be correct.
+1. First you may want to connect your GitHub account to DoggoHub in order for the username mapping to be correct.
 Follow the [social sign-in] documentation on how to do so.
 1. Once you connect GitHub, click the **List your GitHub repositories** button